dwalton8/recipes/src/sides/sauces/chili-oil.md

 === Steps

-1. USe a mandoline to slice the garlic and scallions thin and evenly.
+1. Use a mandoline to slice the garlic and scallions thin and evenly.
 Even slicing will ensure they cook evenly and don't burn when frying.
 <br>
 <br>